 These loans provide a lump sum to borrowers at closing.
 The borrower then repays the loan with fixed monthly payments over a predetermined period of time.
 The terms and rates that MoneyKey offers to borrowers vary by state.

 The interest rates on installment loans are lower than they are on payday loans, and borrowers have a much longer time to repay the loan.
 MoneyKey offers installment loans of $550 to $2,600 depending on the state.

-The loan term varies up to 18 months.
-Interest rates vary by state, credit, and loan repayment choice, but in general they vary from between 208% to 459%.
-These interest rates are much higher than they are at any traditional lender or many online lenders.
+The loan term goes up to 18 months.
+Interest rates vary by state, credit, and loan repayment choice, but in general, they vary from 208% to 459%.
+These interest rates are much higher than they are at banks or other online lenders.

 Lines of Credit

 MoneyKey offers lines of credit in Missouri, Kansas, and Tennessee.
 The amount of credit varies by state, and it ranges from $200 to $1,475.
 Interest rates also vary by state and credit score but range from around 279% to 399%.
-MoneyKey’s interest rates are much higher than most credit cards offering a line of credit.
+MoneyKey’s interest rates are much higher than most credit cards and personal lines of credit.

 MoneyKey Pros and Cons

 - Borrowers with bad credit are eligible

 - Many users report that customer service was helpful